Open Call for “Park THIS!” Parking Space Interventions

 Park THIS! is inspired by PARK(ing) Day, a holiday initiated by a California-based art and design studio called Rebar, in which participants pay to occupy metered parking spaces with anything but a car.
 Rebar cites some of the creative uses of PARK(ing) spaces in their PARK(ing) Day Manual as: an outdoor classroom, a miniature game show stage, a free bicycle repair shop, a site to play croquet, a public kiddie pool, a free head and neck massage, a public reading room, and more.

-Though the international holiday takes place in active, open streets on the third Friday of September, Waterloo Arts hopes to nod to PARK(ing) Day’s core principles in this creative demonstration of openly-accessible and resident-generated urban design prototypes.
+Though the international holiday takes place in active, open streets on the third Friday of September, Waterloo Arts hopes to nod to PARK(ing) Day’s core principles during the Waterloo Arts Fest in this creative demonstration of openly-accessible and resident-generated urban design prototypes.

 The Park THIS! selection committee will prioritize proposals: 1) that demonstrate innovative and responsive thinking about our use of public space, and 2) whose content creates an opportunity for the public to engage with, linger in, and revisit the site over the duration of the Fest.

-Applicants are encouraged to consider what elements contribute to a space people want to be in, such as shade, seating, ground cover, social activity, and/or friendly interaction.
-Please also consider your contribution to a circular economy— plan to borrow and repurpose materials when possible, and if you do expect to purchase new items, think about how those items may be reused, donated or recycled after the event.
+Applicants are encouraged to consider what elements contribute to a space people want to be in— shade, seating, ground cover, social activity, and/or friendly interaction— as well as their contribution to a circular economy.
+Plan to borrow and repurpose materials when possible, and if you do expect to purchase new items, think about how those items may be reused, donated or recycled after the event.
 Thank you!

 >>To submit your idea for consideration, please submit it via this link.<<